ph1ps/swift-concurrency-retry/README.md

 #### Linear
 A backoff strategy with a linearly increasing delay between attempts.

-This strategy increases the delay duration after each retry, starting with an initial delay and gradually spreading out retries.
-It's useful when attempting to reduce retry frequency over time, allowing for quick initial retries and slower retries later on to ease system load or handle network issues gracefully.
+This strategy gradually increases the delay after each retry, beginning with an initial delay and scaling linearly.
+Useful for scenarios where delays need to increase consistently over time.

 $`f(x) = ax + b`$ where `x` is the current attempt.
 ```swift